chaunceygardiner/weewx-loopdata/docs/index.md

   positions and more, computed live.
 * [Station fields](station-fields.html) — `$station` tags as live fields,
   including a restart-correct uptime.
-* [Building a live page](build-a-live-page.html) — the recipe for using LoopData in your own skin, with production-grade javascript.
 * [The sample skin](sample-skin.html) — the instrument panel that ships with the extension.
 * [Translations](i18n.html) — the sample report in your language (German,